guittari/ndiofork/README.md

 # ndiofork

-This repository is a forked version of ndio that serves as a guideline in getting a metadata query set up for RAMON
+This repository is a forked version of ndio that serves as a guideline in getting a metadata query set up for RAMON created by Nicole Guittari

 **ndio** is a Python 2 and 3 module that enables big-data neuroscience, as well as direct interfacing with NeuroData workflows and servers.
 More complete documentation is available at [the ndio documentation website](http://docs.neurodata.io/nddocs/ndio).